activesphere/exq-scheduler/README.md

 Scheduling each and every job at the exact time might not be possible every time.
-The node might get restarted, the process might get descheduled by the OS etc. To solve this exq scheduler by default schedule any missed jobs in the last 1 hour.
-This interval can be be configured by changing `missed_jobs_window` value.
+The node might get restarted, the process might get descheduled by the OS etc. To solve this exq scheduler by default schedules any missed jobs in the last 1 hour.
+This interval can be configured by changing `missed_jobs_window` value.

 ```elixir
 config :exq_scheduler,